Adidas eyes Crossfit workout for lacklustre Reebok

 For now, Hainer is confident the sporting goods industry will continue to be shielded from the economic misery sweeping Europe, saying that its products were still selling well in debt-ridden countries like Spain.

-"Our products are not so expensive that people can't afford them and the children always seem to have the money for iPhones or soccer jerseys or both," he said.
+"Our products are not so expensive that people can't afford them and the children always seem to have the money for iPhones or football jerseys or both," he said.

-His comments came after Adidas lifted its outlook for soccer sales this year, driven by the Euro 2012 soccer tournament taking place in Poland and the Ukraine.
+His comments came after Adidas lifted its outlook for football sales this year, driven by the Euro 2012 football tournament taking place in Poland and the Ukraine.

 "All in all, I'm very happy with the business in 2012, and we expect to meet our group targets," he said.